athena-team/athena/README.md

 }
 ```

-To get state-of-the-arts models, we usually need to train for more epochs and use ctc joint decoding with language model.
+To get state-of-the-art models, we usually need to train for more epochs and use ctc joint decoding with language model.
 These are omitted for to make this tutorial easier to understand.

 ### 4.3) Data normalization
 Data normalization is important for the convergence of neural network models.
 With the generated csv file, we will compute the cmvn file like this
 ```
 python athena/cmvn_main.py examples/asr/$dataset_name/configs/mpc.json examples/asr/$dataset_name/data/all.csv
 ```
-The generated cmvn files will be found at ```examples/asr/timit/datta/cmvn```.
+The generated cmvn files will be found at ```examples/asr/timit/data/cmvn```.

 ### 4.4) Train a Model